microsoft/onefuzz/docs/how-to/coverage-filtering.md

 # Coverage Filtering

+**ATTENTION:** This document describes an upcoming feature, which is not yet released.

 Coverage recording for uninstrumented targets can be configured by a user-provided _filter list_.
 By default, and if no list is provided, block coverage is recorded for all runtime-observed modules and their identifiable